 - A time limit of 5 minutes will be enforced and corresponding one point from each judge’s total score shall be deducted in the event the time limit is exceeded.
 The time of the performance starts with the first note of the music or the first movement, whichever comes first.

 - The committee reserves the right to amend these guidelines and to refuse any entry on any grounds with proper advice to the parties concerned.

-- All music must be recorded on HIGH-QUALITY CD ONLY and must be properly labeled.
-There should be only one (1) music on one CD.
+- All music must be recorded on HIGH-QUALITY CD in MP3 FORMAT ONLY and must be properly labeled with the name of the group.
+There should be only one (1) music in one CD.
 Cassette tapes, flash drives, cell phones and live band/music are not allowed.